Cheeses

 How to Make Cheese at Home Without Rennet

 Cheese is a staple ingredient in many dishes around the world.
-Food items made with cheese taste are not only delicious, but are healthy and look great too!
-There are many different types of cheeses, each with their own taste and texture.
-When making cheese however, one thing always remains the same, they require rennet.
-Rennet contains a set of enzymes which produces the separation of milk into a solid curd.
-Rennet is a type of curdled milk, which is extracted from a calf’s stomach and is therefore not vegan-friendly.
+Food items made with cheese are not only delicious but are also healthy and visually appealing!
+There are numerous types of cheeses, each offering its own unique taste and texture.
+However, when making cheese, one common factor is the use of rennet.
+Rennet contains a set of enzymes responsible for separating milk into solid curd.
+Typically, rennet is derived from the stomach of a calf, making it unsuitable for vegans.

-If you love cheese, but are vegan, take a look at this oneHOWTO article on how to make cheese at home without rennet.
+If you love cheese but follow a vegan lifestyle, explore this oneHOWTO article on how to make cheese at home without rennet.

 You may also be interested in: How to Make Cheese Curd at Home